pintomollo/cast/README.txt

 Hi !

-This set of functions (so-called Cell Tracking Plateform) are designed to provide an intuitive user interface for the automated segmentation, tracking and quantification of time-lapse fluorescence/luminescence data.
-All functions can be accessed directly using command-lines, however it is designed to be used through the main interface function "cell_tracking_GUI".
+This set of functions (so-called CAST: Cell Automated Segmentation and Tracking platform) are designed to provide an intuitive user interface for the automated segmentation, tracking and quantification of time-lapse fluorescence/luminescence data.
+All functions can be accessed directly using command-lines, however it is designed to be used through the main interface function "CAST_GUI".

 This program is distributed under the terms of the GNU GPL, please refer to licence.txt for details.